shakes76/PatternAnalysis-2023/recognition/GCN-Project/README.md

 # GCN-Project
 This project seeks to create a suitable multi-layer GCN model to carry out a semi supervised multi-class node classification using the [Facebook Large Page-Page Network dataset](https://snap.stanford.edu/data/facebook-large-page-page-network.html).
-To perform this a [Partially processed dataset](https://graphmining.ai/datasets/ptg/facebook.npz) was used where the features are in the form of 128 dim vectors.
+To perform this a [Partially processed dataset](https://graphmining.ai/datasets/ptg/facebook.npz) are used where the features are in the form of 128 dim vectors.

 ## Data and Preprocessing
 After the data is loaded in from the [Partially processed dataset](https://graphmining.ai/datasets/ptg/facebook.npz), the [Deep Graph Library](https://docs.dgl.ai/) is used to create a graph containing the edges, features and target information to be used in training the model.
 This library was used as it provided the most convenient way of storing and accessing the variables for use by pytorch.
 The dataset also determines which values will be used for training and which for testing via creating two numpy arrays of boolean values whose position corresponds to which values are for testing and which are for training.